stldo/url-slug/README.md

 var urlSlug = require('url-slug');

-// Convert to common slug format, using defaults

-urlSlug('Sir James Paul McCartney MBE is an English singer-songwriter');
+// Convert to common slug format, using defaults urlSlug('Sir James Paul McCartney MBE is an English singer-songwriter');
 // sir-james-paul-mc-cartney-mbe-is-an-english-singer-songwriter

-// Uppercase with default separator

-urlSlug('Comfortably Numb', null, 'uppercase');
+// Uppercase with default separator urlSlug('Comfortably Numb', null, 'uppercase');
 // COMFORTABLY-NUMB

-// Use an underscore separator and don't touch the string case

-urlSlug('á é í ó ú Á É Í Ó Ú ç Ç æ Æ œ Œ ® © € ¥ ª º ¹ ² ½ ¼', '_', false);
+// Use an underscore separator and don't touch the string case urlSlug('á é í ó ú Á É Í Ó Ú ç Ç æ Æ œ Œ ® © € ¥ ª º ¹ ² ½ ¼', '_', false);
 // a_e_i_o_u_A_E_I_O_U_c_C_ae_AE_oe_OE_r_c_EU_Y_a_o_1_2_1_2_1_4

-// Titlecased without a separator

-urlSlug('Red, red wine, stay close to me…', '', 'titlecase');
+// Titlecased without a separator urlSlug('Red, red wine, stay close to me…', '', 'titlecase');
 // RedRedWineStayCloseToMe

-// Use a custom separator and uppercase the string (the separator '.' was ignored, because spaces were replaced)

-urlSlug('O\'Neill is an American surfboard, surfwear and equipment brand', '.', function (sentence) {
+// Use a custom separator and uppercase the string (the separator '.' was ignored, because spaces were replaced) urlSlug('O\'Neill is an American surfboard, surfwear and equipment brand', '.', function (sentence) {
     return sentence.replace(/ /g, '+').toUpperCase();
 });
 // O+NEILL+IS+AN+AMERICAN+SURFBOARD+SURFWEAR+AND+EQUIPMENT+BRAND

-// Automatic reversion of slugs
+// Automatic reversion of slugs urlSlug.revert('Replace-every_separator.allowed~andSplitCamelCase');

-urlSlug.revert('Replace-every_separator.allowed~andSplitCamelCase');
 // Replace every separator allowed and Split Camel Case

-// Precise reversion, setting the separator and converting the sentence to title case

-urlSlug.revert('this-title-needs-a-title_case', '-', 'titlecase');
+// Revert with specific separator and convert the sentence to title case urlSlug.revert('this-title-needs-a-title_case', '-', 'titlecase');
 // This Title Needs A Title_case

-// Create a new instance with its own defaults

-var custom = new urlSlug.UrlSlug('~', 'uppercase');
+// Create a new instance with its own defaults var custom = new urlSlug.UrlSlug('~', 'uppercase');
 custom.convert('Listen to Fito Páez in Madrid');
 // LISTEN~TO~FITO~PAEZ~IN~MADRID
 ```